Big Bear Lake California: Spectacular Sun and Snow

 My friend Max Hartshorne, editor of Gonomad.com joined me on the trip.
-It’s been a difficult year for snow in the Sierras but with Big Bear’s sophisticated snow-making machinery we enjoyed our runs as much as the 60 degree weather, which brought out skiers in t-shirts and shorts.
+It had been a difficult year for snow in the Sierras but with Big Bear’s sophisticated snow-making machinery we enjoyed our runs as much as the 60-degree weather, which brought out skiers in t-shirts and shorts.

 Sweet Basil Bistro